-- 40. The achievable end-user QoS may vary between different end-users depending on e.g. the length of the access media, quality of the access media, interferences and noise.
-The determination of the performance thresholds 1 and 2 therefore is based on the achievable end-user QoS which end-users typically experience (e.g. average). - 41.
-Since an average QoS is considered, different characteristics of the air (e.g. due to different weather conditions), that is the medium by which the mobile equipment of the end-user is connected with the wireless network, are not taken into account as it is required by Recital 13 of the EECC (see paragraph 7). - 42.
+- end-user is connected with the wireless network, are not taken into account as it is required by Recital 13 of the EECC (see paragraph 7). - 43.42.
 The EECC does not define the situation for which performance thresholds 1 and 2 need to be determined in more detail.
 Therefore, it is not possible to determine performance thresholds 1 and 2 for a more specific situation.